-lssue/risk Recommendation Agreed management action/timing 1.
+Issue/risk Recommendation Agreed management action/timing 1.
 Medium to Long Term Financial Plan The medium-term financial plan was agreed in March 2022 which covers a 3-year period.
 The IJB has not developed any longer-term plans which go beyond 2024/25.
-Risk - the IJB are not able to fully anticipate and make saving proposals for future budget deficits in the long term.
-The IJB should develop a longer-term financial plan which extend a 3-year period.
-Paragraph 39 A new 5 year financial plan will be produced by March 2023 Chief Financial Officer June 2023 b/f 2.
-Savings Proposals Efficiency savings plans and proposals should continue to be developed to meet anticipated savings target.
-In Progress Savings options have been developed by management and will be considered by the Board in early 2023.
+Risk - the IJB are not able to fully anticipate and make saving proposals for future budget deficits in the long The IJB should develop a longer-term financial plan which extend a 3-year period.
+Paragraph 39 A new 5 year financial plan will be produced by March 2023 Chief Financial Officer June 2023 term. b/f 2.
+Savings Proposals Efficiency savings plans and In Progress on 2.
+Savings Flopusais proposals should continue to be developed to meet anticipated savings target.
+Savings options have been developed by management and will be considered by the Board in early 2023.
 Chief Financial Officer March 2023 b/f 3.
 Integration Scheme Review The updated Integration Scheme should be approved and submitted to the Scottish Government as soon as practicable.
 Outstanding The Integration Scheme is currently being reviewed.
 The IJB are working closely with Legal Services within Inverclyde Council and NHS Greater Glasgow and Clyde to review their current Integration Scheme.
-This matter has been disclosed in overnance Statement in 3's annual accounts Financial Officer 023 gress t of the requirements wn in the Public (Joint Working) and) Act 2014.
-The will develop Two y Groups - an East y and a West Locality, ill work alongside the mmunication and nented to elopment of Locality Plan should be im oversee the Locality Action b/f 4.
-Implementation of Locality Planning Groups ement groups of lyde Council and lyde Community ng.
-We endeavour to he Localities set up by March 2023.
+This matter has been disclosed in the Governance Statement in the IJB's annual accounts Chief Financial Officer May 2023 b/f 4.
+Implementation of Locality Planning Groups